DevNull-IR/Blu-App/readme.md

 Please note that in the above steps, you must be on the app.blubank.com website and then perform the operations

-If the top buttons of the program do not work for you after login, proceed as follows:

-Open DevTools by pressing F12.

-Click on the "Device Toggle Toolbar" available.
-(Icon turns blue when the device mode is turned on)

-And now put the screen in the last mode so that you can see the page completely, of course, my suggestion is to use the Mozilla Firefox browser

 # disclaimer

 The creator of this plugin does not assume any of the possible risks of using this plugin